marcklefter/react-advanced-starter/src/useReducer/exercise.md

 ### Optional

-Add an _input_ element to change _by how much_ the counter should be updated.
+Add an _input_ element (in the Counter component) to change _by how much_ the counter should be updated.

 ## Example 2